laurennguyen395/Loteria-Memory-Edition/README.md

 ## Future Development
 * Create a function that counts how many correct cards there are on the bpard and tally up the total as the play clicks the correct card.
 * Animate the flip of the card.
-* Subtract 3 seconds from the time when a player chooses the incorrect card.